IngridAtMicrosoft/DocsContent/singlesource/v1/media-protections.md

 ms.service: media-services
 ---

-# Media Protection Options
+# Media Protections

-Media stream outputs can protected using media protection options.
+Media stream outputs can protected using media protections.
 Each media stream output with media protection option is encrypted with a content key.
 Authorized viewers can use tokens to access the content key for a media stream output.